Congsss1409/ams-service/README.md

 This project was built by 4th-year IT students to solve the real-world challenge of preparing for school accreditation, based on the processes of Bestlink College of the Philippines.

 ![Dashboard Screenshot][![image.png](https://i.postimg.cc/L4GTYh0G/image.png)](https://postimg.cc/z3SW4DNk)
-*(Note: Please replace the link above with a new screenshot of your dashboard page)*

 ### ✨ Features